Changes to Default Behavior in PAN-OS 10.2

 Domain Fronting Detection

 Domain Fronting Detection is a feature that was released in PAN-OS 10.2 that enabled detection of a TLS evasion technique that can circumvent URL filtering database solutions and facilitate data exfiltration, contained in HTTP request payloads using HTTP/1.x and HTTP/2 protocols.
-Due to excessive false-positives generated by this detection when inspecting HTTP/2 requests, the firewall no longer generates threat logs alerts for HTTP/2 requests in PAN-OS 10.2.9h8 and later and PAN-OS 10.2.11 and later.
+Due to excessive false-positives generated by this detection when inspecting HTTP/2 requests, the firewall no longer generates threat logs alerts for HTTP/2 requests in PAN-OS 10.2.9-h8 and later PAN-OS 10.2.9 releases and PAN-OS 10.2.11 and later.